Fire Department Fleet

 Engine 2Engine 2

-The first engine for the department is believed to be a hand-me-down from Madera County.
+The department's first engine is believed to have been a hand-me-down from Madera County.
 In late 1935, Chowchilla purchased its first new fire engine, which was delivered in April 1936.
-It was a Van-Pelt mounted on a 1 1/2 ton 1936 Ford truck chassis.
-It had a 500-gallon-per-minute pump with a 200-gallon water tank and a booster pump.
+It was a Van-Pelt mounted on a 1 1/2-ton 1936 Ford truck chassis.
+It had a 500-gallon-per-minute pump, a 200-gallon water tank, and a booster pump.
 This pumper is still in service today as a reserve engine for the department and is used for parades and special events.

-In May of 2018, the City of Chowchilla Put into service a 2017 Rosenbauer Commander, purchased
+In May 2018, the City of Chowchilla put into service a 2017 Rosenbauer Commander purchased

-Squad EngineIn December 2008, the City with the stance of a grant from Chukchansi Gold Resort and Casino purchased a Squad Engine mostly used for medical and rescue calls.
+Squad EngineIn December 2008, the City, with a grant from Chukchansi Gold Resort and Casino, purchased a Squad Engine mostly used for medical and rescue calls.

 Engine 6Engine 6